 Look at them, how cute are they?
 And thousands of people walk past them every day probably having no idea they are there.
 But now, thanks to Adie and Oh Hey WA, I do.

-Where to Book the Oh Hey WA tour – and a discount if you do.
+How to Book the Oh Hey WA Tour

 In case you couldn’t tell, I thoroughly enjoyed my morning exploring – and I’ve only touched the surface here of what we saw and learned.